By Scott Zimmermann

 An entrepreneur must be adept in many spheres and customer service is just one of them.

-Starting an online business is often a slow and difficult process.
+Starting a teach online business is often a slow and difficult process.
 Effective advertising is crucial.
 A growing business consumes an ever-increasing amount of an entrepreneur’s time, and if the business is sound, it may thrive as the number of customers multiplies.
 There is a strong chance that a lucrative entrepreneurial venture becomes a full-time occupation or even a monomania, and that is fine for some people.

 The failure rate of new businesses-both in the “real” world and online-is quite high.
 Teaching for a company, on the other hand, is less all-consuming.
 Work hours are more readily reduced or increased, and the activity may remain a part-time job.

 If you are on your own, you will probably enjoy more freedom in terms of curriculum.
 For many teachers, teaching the same lessons from the same set program can become tedious.
 As an entrepreneur, you can choose your materials and the level as you see fit.
 Designing your own program is a formidable task, however.
-As an instructor at a company, you are generally required to follow a set curriculum, and placement testing is typically done for for the teacher prior to the first lesson.
+As an instructor at a company, you are generally required to follow a set curriculum, and placement testing is typically done for the teacher prior to the first lesson.
 Although most employers have a set curriculum, many permit-or even encourage-a degree of creativity by the teaching staff.

 One-to-one courses are extremely common online.
 This is not surprising because most students prefer to study this way but were previously dissuaded from doing so by the high cost of private lessons in a brick-and-mortar setting.
-The much lower costs online make this option accessible to many students, not just the affluent.
+The much lower costs teach online make this option accessible to many students, not just the affluent.
 The success or failure of a needs analysis-an important prerequisite for private tutelage-is crucial to tailoring a program that fulfills a student’s needs and expectations.
 A well-done needs analysis encompasses the client’s age, level, and cultural background.
 It also includes the student’s needs, lacks, and wants.

 For the EFL entrepreneur, a needs analysis is of paramount significance.
 An employee for a company rarely has to spend as much time on this.